flowplayer/api-docs/source/includes/_user.md

 ## Revoke Invite for User

 Endpoint for revoking invite to join the platform for a User.
+This sets the `state` of the user to `revoked_invite` if the user previously was in `invited` `state`.

 > Endpoint for revoking invite for User with id `<user_id>`